Neenah man gets new lease on life after trial heart procedure

 According to Dr. Raval, “We know that we all harness an ability to have these cell in our bone marrow that if we harvest them out and inject them back into the heart, we think that they will impart benefits, new blood vessel formation and decrease inflammation and so on to improve Don’s symptoms and potentially his ability to walk and functional capacity.”

-After a night in the hospital, thanks to Dr. Raval’s work, krause was sent home.
-Ten days later he feels like a kid again, saying, “It just blows me away, that something like that was done to me a week and a half ago and I’m sitting here talking to you guys about it, as though I was a teenager.”
+After a night in the hospital, Krause was sent home thanks to Dr. Raval’s work.
+Ten days later he feels like a kid again, saying, “It just blows me away that something like that was done to me a week-and-a-half ago and I’m sitting here talking to you guys about it as though I was a teenager.”

-While he won’t follow up with the u-w doctors until next month, Krause is convinced the procedure was a success.
-He adds, “I feel more energetic, than I have felt in years.
-But guess what, I have not had a chest pain, since a week ago Monday and that’s great!”
+While he won’t follow up with the U.W. doctors until next month, Krause is convinced the procedure was a success.
+He adds, “I feel more energetic than I have felt in years.
+But guess what, I have not had a chest pain since a week ago Monday, and that’s great!”

 And now, instead of living with pain, he can focus on the music that makes his heart happy.